meshcloud/unipipe-service-broker/README.md

 catalog.yml # file that contains all infos about services and plans this Service broker provides instances
     <instance-id>
-        instance.yml # contains all service instance info written by the Generic OSB API status.yml # this file contains the current status, which is updated by the pipeline bindings
+        instance.yml # contains all service instance info written by the status.yml # this file contains the current status, which is updated by the pipeline bindings
             <binding-id>
-                binding.yml # contains all binding info written by the Generic OSB API status.yml # this file contains the current status, which is updated by the pipeline
+                binding.yml # contains all binding info written by the UniPipe Service Broker status.yml # this file contains the current status, which is updated by the pipeline
 ```